KnightVR/XRSupport/README.md

 Unity provides guide on using XR Management Toolkit [here](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html)

 # Unity SteamVR support
-If you would like to use SteamVR in your unity project rather than XR Management then use this [github template repository](https://github.com/KnightVR/SteamVRTemplate) instead.
+If you would like to use SteamVR in your unity project rather than XR Management then use this [github repository](https://github.com/KnightVR/SteamVRSupport) instead.

 This is neccessary as Unity XR Manager does not support SteamVR.
 When and if this is added, these two will be joined.